Hawkesbury Hawks: History

-The Hawkesbury Hawks would go from not winning a quarter-final series from 2000 to 2004, until the 2004-05 season came as a surprise as they managed to defeat the Gloucester Rangers in 7 games, despite leading 3-0 and the Rangers coming back to force game 7.
-They would also defeat the second-heavily favored Cornwall in 6 games, and make the league finals against Nepean.
-Ironically, this series went to game 7 where the Hawks won 6-1 (they broke a league record for the most goals in a short time).
+The Hawkesbury Hawks would go from not winning a quarter-final series from 2000 to 2004, until the 2004–05 season came as a surprise as they managed to defeat the Gloucester Rangers in 7 games, despite leading 3–0 and the Rangers coming back to force a Game 7.
+They would also defeat the second-heavily favored Cornwall in six games, and make the league finals against Nepean.
+Ironically, this series went to Game 7 where the Hawks won 6–1 (they broke a league record for the most goals in a short time).
 Hawkesbury clinched their first Art Bogart Cup since 1999.
-At the Fred Page Cup, it wasn't the exact measure of revenge as the Hawks defeated the hosts Yarmouth Mariners 4-3 in the final, but it was still a trip earned to the Royal Bank Cup in Weyburn, Saskatchewan.
+At the Fred Page Cup, it wasn't the exact measure of revenge as the Hawks defeated the hosts Yarmouth Mariners 4–3 in the final, but it was still a trip earned to the Royal Bank Cup in Weyburn, Saskatchewan.
 The Hawks lost their best player and captain Martin Beaulne, who ruptured his spleen.
 On the way home to Hawkesbury, the team turned around and went to the hospital in Fredericton, New Brunswick because Beaulne was in pain and needed medical attention.
 The Hawks traveled without their captain able to play in the tournament, and the Hawks, who were needing a win against Portage to earn a berth in the quarter-finals, got the win in overtime.
 However, it was the Weyburn Red Wings they were facing.
 The Hawks tied the game seconds left in regulation, and lost the game in overtime sending the eventual Royal Bank Cup champions to the final.

-With plenty of returning players, the Hawkesbury Hawks lost their coach Eric Veilleux (who became head coach in 2002-03) took a job with the Shawinigan Cataractes of the QMJHL.
+With plenty of returning players, the Hawkesbury Hawks lost their coach Éric Veilleux (who became head coach in 2002–03) took a job with the Shawinigan Cataractes of the Quebec Major Junior Hockey League (QMJHL).
 This left the Hawks finding a replacement in Jeff Carter, who managed to lead the Hawks back to the league finals and win back-to-back CCHL champions, this time against the Nepean Raiders.
 However, their venture at the Fred Page Cup in Pembroke ended in the semi-finals after losing to the Joliette Action.

 The Hawks fell apart as players, who played in the championship years graduated.
 The Hawks hit rock-bottom in the standings with only eight wins in 2008–09.
-Several players demanded trades, walked off the team or went elsewhere to resume their junior "A" hockey careers.
+Several players demanded trades, walked off the team or went elsewhere to resume their Junior A hockey careers.

 The 2009–10 season saw the Hawks go under new ownership, management and coaching staff.
 The Hawks brought in rookie coach Martin Dagenais, who also served as the acting general manager.
 Richard Morris stepped in as assistant coach., while Ian Henderson was brought on to the staff as assistant general manager and the director of player personnel.
 An entire new scouting staff was added as part of the new groups rebuilding plan for the franchise.
 By December, the Hawks had already matched the win total from the previous season with one of the youngest teams in the CJHL.